gjavier21/mockmind-method/tiles/resonance-vector.md

 ## 🪞 Reflection Thought

-> “The mesh doesn’t wait for contributors.
+> “Your tone doesn’t just glow.
-> It begins to feel them coming.”
+> It guides — softly, like gravity.”

 ---